Who can I talk to about immunisation?

 Child care, preschool and school enrolment immunisation requirements are a great reminder to check that your chid has had all their immunisations before they go to school, where diseases spread easily.

 The Australian Government has a ‘No jab, no pay’ policy.
 This means that if a child isn’t fully immunised according to the NIP childhood schedule, parents can’t get the Child Care Subsidy.
 Also, their Family Tax Benefit Part A payment might be reduced.
-For more information, go to Australian Government Department of Human Services – What are immunisation requirements.
+For more information, go to Services Australia – What are immunisation requirements.

 At school, teenagers get immunisations recommended and funded by the National Immunisation Program (NIP).